epics-rip/pvDataWWW/scripts/README_CPP.md

 [Application Development guide](http://www.aps.anl.gov/epics/base/R3-14/12-docs/AppDevGuide.pdf).

 The build system needs the location of the prerequisites for each module.
-The easiest way to do this is to add lines of the form:
+The easiest way to do this is to create a file called RELEASE.local in the top-level directory, and to it add lines of the form:

     EV4_BASE=/path/to/epics4
     PVDATABASE=$(EV4_BASE)/pvDatabaseCPP